REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: : Integrating LLM-Guided Contextual Reasoning with Monte Carlo Tree Search

 \subsection{Structured Optimization via Monte Carlo Tree Search}

 \niparagraph{MCTS as a sample-efficient planner.} As described in \sref{sec:formalization}, we cast program optimization as a finite-horizon decision process over the space of transformation sequences.
-Framing the problem as an MDP allows the \compiler to consider long-term transformation effects and invoke planning algorithms such as Monte Carlo tree search (MCTS) to explore this space deliberately and efficiently.
-MCTS operates over a tree $\mathcal{T} = \langle V, E \rangle$ where each node $v_t \in V$ represents a program state $s_t \in \mathcal{S}$ corresponding to a program variant $\program_t$, and each edge $e \in E$ corresponds to an action $a_t \in \mathcal{A}$ (i.e., a transformation sequence $\mutatorseq \in \mutatorset^*$).
+Framing the problem as an MDP allows the \compiler to consider long-term optimization effects and leverage planning algorithms such as Monte Carlo tree search (MCTS) to explore this space efficiently.
+MCTS operates over a tree $\mathcal{T} = \langle V, E \rangle$ where $V = \programset$ and $E = \mutatorset$ such that each node $\program \in \programset$ is a program from the state space $\mathcal{S}$ and each edge $\mutator \in \mutatorset$ corresponds to a transformation from the action space $\mathcal{A}$.
 This tree structure naturally supports the reuse of common transformation prefixes and allows the planner to backpropagate value estimates from downstream program variants to upstream decisions.
-Such reuse is critical in compiler optimization, where transformation sequences exhibit both compounding effects and long-range interactions. \niparagraph{Selection via UCT.} During the selection phase, MCTS traverses $\mathcal{T}$ from the root, recursively selecting children $v_i$ to maximize the UCT (Upper Confidence bounds applied to Trees) criterion:
+Such reuse is critical in compiler optimization, where transformation sequences exhibit both compounding effects and long-range interactions. \niparagraph{Selection via UCT.} During the selection phase, MCTS traverses $\mathcal{T}$ from the root, recursively selecting child programs $\program_i$ to maximize the UCT (Upper Confidence bounds applied to Trees) criterion: